 Silicone caulk provides a better water-tight seal, but there are a few drawbacks to using it, such as the following:

 1. An Unpleasant Odor

-By far the biggest drawback of using silicone caulk is the odor.
-Known to cause dizziness or lightheadedness because of its overpowering smell, many contractors chose to use a more expensive, odor-free caulk.
+By far the biggest risk of silicone caulking is its odor.
+This kind of caulk is known to cause dizziness or lightheadedness because of its overpowering smell.
+It's such a significant drawback that many contractors choose to use a more expensive, odor-free caulk.
 Typical silicone caulk has an aroma akin to extremely strong vinegar.
-This odor will dissipate, but it will take at least two days.
+This odor will dissipate, but it may take at least two days.

 Silicone caulk is made by taking silica sand and transforming it into an oil-based polymer.
 This is what gives the caulk a great deal of give.
-This is especially needed in tubs that move a good deal as the average bath with water weighs more than 300 lbs. when full.
+This is especially needed in bathtubs that move a good deal, as the average tub with water weighs more than 300 pounds when full.
 The oil eventually evaporates over the years, but after application, silicone caulk will not take paint.
-If you plan on painting over your caulk, then go with a water-based acrylic caulking.

 All of this means that silicone caulk is not appropriate for use in an area that you plan to paint over.
 If that is your intention, go with a water-based acrylic caulk.